jnm/hamster2toggl/README.md

       Settings/Projects and click on one of your projects
     - timezone: hours to add or substract from your entries in hamster to convert them to UTC
+    - category: the hamster category (others will be ignored).
+If it has no value, all entries will be used.

 - stop hamster